Fran Bentley: Manchester United

 On 1 July 2018, Bentley returned to her former club and joined Manchester United ahead of their inaugural season in the FA Women's Championship, one of seven players to return to the senior side having played for the club at youth level.
 She made her senior debut as a 59th-minute substitute in a Championship game against Millwall with the score at 6–0.
 The game finished 8–0.

 2018–19 season: Loan to Sheffield United

 On 8 February 2019, she was loaned to fellow Championship side Sheffield United until the end of the season.
 She played in six games during the loan, conceded four goals and won every game.
-She also notably assisted fellow Manchester United loanee Ebony Salmon's goal in a 2–1 win over Tottenham Hotspur.
+She assisted fellow Manchester United loanee Ebony Salmon's goal in a 2–1 win over Tottenham Hotspur.

 2019–20 season

 Bentley missed the start of the 2019–20 season after suffering a fractured humerus while on international duty with England under-18s.